b-gonzalez/Fluent-VBA/README.md

         Debug.Assert Result.Should.Be.EqualTo(5)
     End Sub

-Or, arguably, even more naturally using the IFluentOf interface like this:
+Or, arguably, even more naturally using cFluentOf objects like this:

     Option Explicit